 Hardcore Championship Qualification

-The qualification match is an 8-way elimination match decided by either Blood (men) or Knock Outs (women).
+The qualification match is an 8-way tables elimination match.

 The winner will take on the Hardcore Champion at the next Special Show in an Extreme Rules / Falls Count Anywhere Match.
-These matches may be decided by pinfall, submission, or knock out.
+These matches may be decided by pinfall or submission.

-Rematch Clause: Losing the Hardcore Championship does not guarantee a spot in the next #1 Contender match as these matches are based solely on Owner watch times.
+Rematch Clause: Losing the Hardcore Championship will now grant the wrestler a spot in the next Hardcore #1 Contender match.

 Hello Kitty Championship